MicrosoftDocs/power-automate-docs/articles/how-tos-bulk-resubmit.md

 # Cancel or resubmit flow runs in bulk

-You can cancel runs in batches of 20 runs.
-If you have hundreds of runs to cancel, you can use a template.
+You can cancel or resubmit your flow runs in bulk instead of one at a time, which can be a huge time saver.

 ## Resubmit flow runs